Mariasrh/Project-3-Multimodal-Image-Generation-Studio/README.md

 # Multimodal Image Generation Studio

-This project is a high-performance image generation studio developed as part of the "Generative AI Project 3" industrial training kit.
+This project is powered by DecodeLabs.
+It is a high-performance image generation studio developed as part of the "Generative AI Project 3" industrial training kit.
 It leverages the Stability AI API to transform natural language prompts into high-quality digital artwork.

 ##  Core Features
 - **Visual Orchestration**: Translates text descriptions into digital imagery.